cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/4-hermes-relayer.md

 </HighlightBox>

-See the [config info](https://hermes.informal.systems/config.html) and the [a sample configuration](https://hermes.informal.systems/example-config.html) for a detailed explanation on all aspects of the config.
+See the [config info](https://hermes.informal.systems/documentation/configuration/configure-hermes.html) and [a sample configuration](https://hermes.informal.systems/documentation/configuration/description.html) for a detailed explanation on all aspects of the config.
 Take a closer look at the `[[chains]]` section:

 ```toml
 [[chains]]